2019 MSGA Scholars Announced

 “We are proud to do our small part and we are proud of this year’s recipients,” adds Bickford.

 Students are selected based on their character, financial need, academic performance, and participation in the game of golf and golf industry.
-For 2018, the MSGA Scholarship Committee has selected eight new recipients for awards of $1,500 per year, renewable for up to four years of undergraduate education.
+For 2019, the MSGA Scholarship Committee has selected seven new recipients for awards of $1,500 per year, renewable for up to four years of undergraduate education.

-Janelle Bryant, of Gray and St. Dominic Academy, daughter of John and Deborah Bryant.
-Bryant is the recipient of the Davis Richardson award.
+- Trevor Flanagan, of Monmouth and Monmouth Academy.
+Flanagan is the recipient of the Davis Richardson award.

-Ryan Collins, of Cape Elizabeth and Cape Elizabeth High School, son of Scott Collins and Ashley Wernher-Collins.
-As the top academic performer among the new scholars, Collins is the recipient of the Winchenbach Award and an additional $1,000 one-time grant.
+- Austin Legge, of Cape Elizabeth and Cape Elizabeth High School.
+As the top academic performer among the new scholars, Legge is the recipient of the Winchenbach Award and an additional $1,000 one-time grant.

-Jordan Laplume, of Old Orchard Beach and Thornton Academy, daughter of George and Elisa Laplume.
-Laplume is the winner of the Helen Plourd award.
+- Stephanie Rodrigue, of Lewiston and the University of Mount Olive.
+Rodrigue is the winner of the Helen Plourd award.

 In addition to the MSGA Scholarship Fund recipients, the MSGA recognizes the two winners of the Frank Langlois Scholarship.
 This award gives $5,000 to one male and one female student who have shown an active interest in golf in Maine.
 This year’s Frank Langlois Scholarship recipients are:

 - Rachel Smith, of North Yarmouth and Greely High School.